abbasmhd/dad-jokes/readme.md

 ---

 The TypeScript haters say that `any` other language is better.
-I guess they haven't went into the `unknown` to learn Brainfuck.
+I guess they have a bunch of `unknown` type safety bugs in their JS code.

 ---